-Having firstly trained as a mental health nurse and counsellor, I have taught mental health nursing for nearly two decades at the University of Nottingham where I continue to work part-time as an Associate Professor of Mental Health.
+Having firstly trained as a mental health nurse and counsellor, I have taught mental health nursing for nearly two decades at the University of Nottingham where I now hold an Honorary position.

 I have developed and researched approaches in Arts and Health for about 20 years.
 My other main area of research and practice has been the role of the public in the education of mental health professionals.

 I have supervised 11 PhD students, brought 4 to completion, currently supervise 3 and externally examined 10.

 Having taken early retirement, I continue to work as an independent academic consultant, examine PhDs and volunteer as a befriender to people seeking asylum and refugees.

 In 2013, I set up the Nottingham People's Choir, with the support of the Institute of Mental Health.
 The choir (which is going from strength to strength) meets most Thursdays at 1.00pm in the Royal Concert Hall in Nottingham City Centre.
 Do contact me if you would like any further information.
 One highlight for the choir in 2015 was singing with the Jocelyn Pook Ensemble in the Anxiety Fanfare.
 Follow this link to see the entire performance at King's Place in London.
 In 2019 we collaborated collaborating with the Royal Shakespeare Company on our own production of Romeo and Juliet!
 Read more about the Choir and see a very short video documentary about this project here.